 Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR (London Interbank Offer Rate) ("L") or Prime Rate ("P").
 Reflects dealer quotations as of March 21, 2007.
-Purchase of debt partially or fully unsettled.
+Purchase of debt not yet settled.

 Credit facilities with partially or fully delayed draws.
 The aggregate amount of these delayed draws totals \$15.27 million.
 These delayed draws do not have a basis point spread above index.
-(1) (2)